hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_storage_insights.html.markdown

 * `table_names` - (Optional) The names of the Azure tables that the workspace should read.

-* `tags` - (Optional) A mapping of tags which should be assigned to the Log Analytics Storage Insights.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported: